EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

 **Approaches**
-- `cAllocationSoilW_Friedlingstein1999`: partial moisture effect on decomposition/mineralization based on Friedlingstein1999
+- `cAllocationSoilW_Friedlingstein1999`: Calculates the partial moisture effect on decomposition and mineralization based on Friedlingstein et al. (1999).

-- `cAllocationSoilW_gpp`: moisture effect on allocation = the same as gpp
+- `cAllocationSoilW_gpp`: Sets the moisture effect on allocation equal to that for GPP.

-- `cAllocationSoilW_gppGSI`: moisture effect on allocation from same for GPP based on GSI approach
+- `cAllocationSoilW_gppGSI`: Calculates the moisture effect on allocation as for GPP using the GSI approach.

-- `cAllocationSoilW_none`: sets the moisture effect on allocation to one (no effect)
+- `cAllocationSoilW_none`: Sets the moisture effect on allocation to 1 (no effect).

 </details>